 Philip’s passion for singing began at a young age, copying dance moves from music videos and performing for his family.
 Gleaning influences from the greats of pop, his interest quickly evolved as he enrolled in performing arts studies that then led to an interest in musical theatre, hip hop, jazz, contemporary dance and acting.
-He took to the stage wherever and whenever he could; at community fairs, shopping centres, events and concerts as well as private weddings and functions.
 He made his big stage debut with 2007’s “Cruisin’ the Musical” – featuring Glenn Shorrock and Chris Murphy – and he also sang in the choir for Jessica Mauboy, Ricki-Lee and other Australian artists on Channel 7’s Telethon.

 It was while studying a double scholarship in drama and dance at John Curtin College of the Arts in Fremantle that Philip felt the effect of bullying really bite, which led him to drop out and pursue other creative endeavours – starting up his own digital design company at the age of 18.
 Looking back after this point, Philip recognised the tough times had made him stronger and he suddenly had a focus, like never before.
-After feeling there wasn’t enough positive energy in the music he was hearing, Philip felt a strong desire to share his story, and at the same time use his music to shine a light on depression in the youth and LGBTQ communities.
-After countless hours writing and workshopping in the studio, STRONG was the result.
+After feeling there wasn’t enough positive energy in the music he was hearing, Philip felt a strong desire to use his musical talents to shine a light on depression in the youth and LGBTQ communities.

 After another year of writing, Philip was back in the studio with fresh energy, ready to turn his inner thoughts and writing into more music for his fans.
 With a collection of heart-pumping personal stories, Philip found his way to another Sydney based producer, this time teaming up with the ARIA winning Taka Perry.
 Together they developed 8 songs, signalling an exciting new direction in Philip’s sound, from these sessions Philip released the resoundingly successful single Drowning, released in support of Mental Health Day 2018, and the fantastic bounce of Fable in early 2019, a fantastical piece of pop that turned life into folklore.